 This is a game that stretches the thinking ability of the group in a fun way.
-Group your team around Virtual Scavenger Hunt games.
+Group your team around Virtual Scavenger Hunt word games.

-Cards Against Humanity is another one of those classic party games that are ideal for large groups.
+Cards Against Humanity is another one of those classic party or office games that are ideal for large groups.
 In this simple game, one person who also serves as the judge of that round chooses a topic card containing an unfinished statement.
 Other participants then play their own cards to complete the phrase.

 The idea is to come up with as many funny answers as possible to appeal to the judge.
-You can find virtual version anywhere.
+You can find the virtual version anywhere.
 If you are also looking for other board games we have amazing Game Masters for that, like a good game of D&D.

 Pictionary is a great way for teams to connect with each other and unite in order to reach a common goal.
 The ideas are great, and you have a vast range of unique approaches you can use in order to make this work.
 The major advantage that comes from Pictionary is that it’s a light-hearted activity and it can easily connect people regardless of their preferences.
 It’s just a lot of fun to go through, and it still has its fair share of challenges.

 Bingo is an excellent game to play with big groups on Zoom.
 Although many bingo games are available online, the game can also be tailor-made to fit the group perfectly.
-For instance, a particular group activity like watching a movie or having a conversation on a specific topic, can be used to create a custom set of bingo cards.
+For instance, a particular group activity like watching a movie or having a conversation on a specific topic can be used to create a custom set of bingo cards.

 You can also get a host to run the session.
 Learn more about Drag Queen Bingo.

 It's a game that everyone from toddlers to adults can play and it's so easy!
-All you have to do is grab some scissors, a piece of paper and a rock and you're good to go!
+All you have to do is grab some scissors, a piece of paper and rock and you're good to go!
 You can now modernize the game of Zoom by using new reactions to answer instead of hand gestures.
 The key is as follows:

 👏 = Paper